jbnicolai/aim-utils/README.md

 ### About module

-+ This project is currently a console logger with datetime, colours and basic formatting
+This project is currently a console logger with datetime, colours and loglevels.
+It uses 'util.format' to space strings, objects, arrays and integers without the need to format.

 ### Goals